Massachusetts Group Calls for End to State Tax

 HOWELL: And people are fed up.

-lot of people in the private sector aren`t even getting
+lot of people in the private sector aren`t even getting pensions anymore except

 BECK: Oh, my gosh.

-another $3 billion in spending for more government employee pensions.
+billion in spending for more government employee pensions.
+That`s just one

-ready to go off the deep end with bigger government, socialized
+go off the deep end with bigger government, socialized programs, everything

-local and state as the people just try to fix their own state and say, "This is
+and state as the people just try to fix their own state and say, "This is

 insane.
 I`ve seen this enough."
 And then the government`s in real trouble if